se-edu/se-book/qualityAssurance/staticAnalysis/what/text.md

 </box>

-Static analysis of code can find useful information such unused variables, unhandled exceptions, style errors, and statistics.
+**Static analysis of code can find useful information such unused variables**, unhandled exceptions, style errors, and statistics.
 Most modern IDEs come with some inbuilt static analysis capabilities.
 For example, an IDE can highlight unused variables as you type the code into the editor.

+The term _static_ in static analysis refers to the fact that the code is analyzed without executing the code. **In contrast, _dynamic analysis_ requires the code to be executed to gather additional information about the code** e.g., performance characteristics.

-Higher-end static analyzer tools can perform more complex analysis such as locating potential bugs, memory leaks, inefficient code structures etc.
+**Higher-end static analyzer tools can perform more complex analysis such as locating potential bugs**, memory leaks, inefficient code structures etc.

 <box>